bcmichael/RNMR-Docs/docs/command/full_command.md

 to display the real or imaginary part of the buffer, respectively.
 If this parameter is omitted from the command line, RNMR will prompt for a response with the current buffer display type as the default.
 If the user accepts the default buffer display mode, `BUF` does nothing.
 Otherwise, the display is updated if it is currently visible.
+## BUFA
+View real or imaginary acquisition buffer

+Category: Display Control

+Format: `BUF` nam

+Defaults: current

+Prerequisites: RNMRA only

+Description:
+`BUFA` selects whether the real or imaginary part of the acquisition buffer should be displayed.
+For the parameter nam, the user may enter either REAL or IMAG to display the real or imaginary part of the buffer, respectively.
+If this parameter is omitted from the command line, RNMR will prompt for a response with the current buffer display type as the default.
+If the user accepts the default buffer display mode, `BUFA` does nothing.
+Otherwise, the display is updated if it is currently visible.
 # C
 ---
 ## CALC